Making Events Accessible:

 Give them material in advance.
 Explain acronyms, terms, names, etc. that you will use.
 Be available to answer questions.

 Ideally, any audio you use is also available in text, for example, videos are captioned.
-However, if CART is provided for your presentation, that can provide text of the audio.
+However, if captioning is provided for your presentation, that can provide text of the audio.

 Some people can better understand verbal information.
 Other people can better understand pictures and diagrams.
 And others better understand text.